-It should also be noted that it is very important to remove the smell of dog urine or feces from your house whenever an accident occurs.
+It should also be noted that removing the smell of dog urine or feces from your house is very important whenever an accident occurs.
 Any residual smell will make the dog more likely to use that spot again.
-Clean it up with baking soda to kill the smell.
+Please clean it up with baking soda to kill the smell.

 As you can see, potty training a new puppy is always a big chore.
-However, experienced dog owners are able to handle this issue with a smoothness and grace that other dog owners cannot.
+However, experienced dog owners can handle this issue smoothly and gracefully; other dog owners cannot.
 Your goal is to be this kind of owner.